Home / Blog / What Is Ethnography Market Research?

 Ethnography is a type of research study in which researchers observe a participant’s natural behavior during their day-to-day lives.
 The traditional definition of ethnography refers to the “recording and analysis of a culture or society, usually based on participant observation, and resulting in a written account of a people, place, or institution.”

-Although this definition was originally curated and developed within the study of anthropology, specialists continue to use ethnographic research today to gain a better understanding of the inner workings of any given culture.
+Although this definition was originally curated and developed within anthropology, specialists continue to use ethnographic research today to better understand the inner workings of any given culture.

 While the purpose of ethnographic research remains the same, how and when professionals use this method has evolved.
+Put another way, the applications of consumer ethnography have changed over time.
 Let’s take a look at how marketing professionals implement ethnographic research in modern-day studies.

 Ethnography in Business